Islam: Scriptures

+Two folios of the Birmingham Quran manuscript, written in Hijazi script on parchment carbon dated to 568–645 AD, overlapping with Muhammad's lifetime.
+Housed at the University of Birmingham in England.

 The pre-eminent holy text of Islam is the Quran.
 Muslims believe that the verses of the Quran were revealed to Muhammad by God, through the archangel Gabriel, on multiple occasions between 610 CE and 632, the year Muhammad died.
 While Muhammad was alive, these revelations were written down by his companions, although the primary method of transmission was orally through memorization.
 The Quran is divided into 114 chapters (sūrah) which contain a combined 6,236 verses (āyāt).
 The chronologically earlier chapters, revealed at Mecca, are concerned primarily with spiritual topics, while the later Medinan chapters discuss more social and legal issues relevant to the Muslim community.

+Handwritten Quran attributed to Ali, written in Kufic script on parchment made from deer skin, and endowed by Safavid king Abbas the Great.
+Preserved at the Astan Quds Razavi Central Museum in Mashhad, Iran.

 Muslim jurists consult the hadith ('accounts'), or the written record of Muhammad's life, to both supplement the Quran and assist with its interpretation.
 The science of Quranic commentary and exegesis is known as tafsir.
 In addition to its religious significance, the Quran is widely regarded as the finest work in Arabic literature, and has influenced art and the Arabic language.
 Islam also holds that God has sent revelations, called wahy, to different prophets numerous times throughout history.
 However, Islam teaches that parts of the previously revealed scriptures, such as the Tawrat (Torah) and the Injil (Gospel), have become distorted—either in interpretation, in text, or both, while the Quran (lit.
 'Recitation') is viewed as the final, verbatim and unaltered word of God.